 Not all VPNs are made the same, and a lot depends on which features the VPN provider prioritizes.
 Here are some things to consider when searching for that “anonymous” VPN:

-- VPN encryption: Surfshark uses the AES-256 encryption algorithm, a top standard in the industry.
+Surfshark uses the AES-256 encryption algorithm, the top standard in the industry.
 Even for the most powerful computers, it would take more than a lifetime to decrypt the data.

-- RAM-only servers: Not that many VPN providers rely on 100% RAM servers.
+Not that many VPN providers rely on 100% RAM servers.
 Surfshark is one of the few that do.
-Essentially, running all servers on RAM means that the technical configuration information that would be stored on the hard drive is automatically wiped clean when a server is off.
+Essentially, running all servers on RAM means that the technical configuration information that would be stored on the hard drive is automatically wiped clean when the server is off.

-- MultiHop: Surfshark offers a feature that allows you to connect to two server locations at the same time.
-It strengthens VPN connection, improves security, and hides your location and internet traffic even more reliably.
+Surfshark offers a feature that allows you to connect to two server locations at the same time.
+It strengthens your VPN connection, improves security, and hides your location and internet traffic even more reliably.

 How privacy is different from anonymity